 The risk for Group G herbicide resistance is highest where they are used alone, e.g. flumioxazin in cotton or oxyfluorfen as a residual herbicide.

 The above recommendations should be incorporated into an Integrated Weed Management (IWM) program.
 In all cases try to endure surviving weeds from any treatment do not set and shed viable seed.
-Keep to integrated strategies mentioned in this brochure including rotation of mode of action groups.
-Make sure you rotate between products from different mode of action groups.
+Keep to integrated strategies mentioned in this brochure including cultural weed control methods to reduce the weed seedbank.
+Make sure you mix and rotate herbicides from different mode of action groups.
 Always consult the product label prior to use.

 |GROUP G||Inhibitors of protoporphyrinogen oxidase (PPOs)|